The Unstoppable Yellow Yeti: Production

 Anttu Harlin and Joonas Utti founded their company Gigglebug Entertainment in 2013 and started brainstorming the title character of the series already during the first year of the company's inception.

 The following year, they told about their idea to a Disney employee they met in France.
 They liked the idea and asked to be contacted when it had been refined.

 In 2015, Gigglebug Entertainment, Disney EMEA and Zodiak Kids Studios started developing the series together.
 Later Gigglebug Entertainment collaborated with Disney on the development of 101 Dalmatian Street in 2016, with the show airing in 2019.

 The production of true series began in summer 2020 with Utti as chief director and Harlin as executive producer together with Zodiak Kids Studios' CEO Benoit di Sabatino.
 Lucy Pryke of Gigglebug Entertainment and Gary Milne of Zodiak Kids were appointed as creative producers.
 Zodiak Kids took international distribution rights for the series.
 The show was officially announced in October 2020.
 This was the first time Disney had commissioned an original programme from Finland.
 The series was produced over the course of two years in Finland, Canada, France and the UK.

 The main character in the series has been inspired by Utti's childhood friend Kike.
 Kike was Costa Rican exchange student who lived at Utti's home in Lappeenranta and who made a big impression on 14-year-old Utti, who considers himself an introvert.
-Kike broke the Finnish behavioural taboos and taught Utti to see the world from a new perpective.
+Kike broke the Finnish behavioural taboos and taught Utti to see the world from a new perspective.
 During the brainstorming phase, Gustav was made into a felt-doll and Utti and Harlin joked about yellow snow.

-The show initially premiered on Disney Channel in Portugal and in Spain on May 9, 2022, before premiering in France on May 14 of the same year.
+The show initially premiered on Disney Channel in Portugal and in Spain on 9 May 2022, before premiering in France on 14 May of the same year.

 The first season consists of 50 11-minute episodes.
 Each episode is aired in pairs to fit the half-hour timeslots when aired on Disney Channel.
-The first 20 11-minute episodes were released on Yle Areena on July 1, 2022, with the entire season later being released on Disney+.
+The first 20 11-minute episodes were released on Yle Areena on 1 July 2022, with the entire season later being released on Disney+.
 It is also the first Finnish show for Disney, though the creators had developed 101 Dalmatian Street for a 2019 release.

-In the United Kingdom, ZeeToons released clips of the show on YouTube, with two full episodes, "Long Time No Ski" and "Katz", being released on August 9, 2022, and August 16, 2022, respectively.
-On December 5, 2022, ZeeToons announced that the series would be released on Disney+.
+In the United Kingdom, ZeeToons released clips of the show on YouTube, with two full episodes, "Long Time No Ski" and "Katz", being released on 9 August 2022, and 16 August 2022, respectively.
+On 5 December 2022, ZeeToons announced that the series would be released on Disney+.

 Episodes

 Shorts

-The first six shorts have been released on Yle Areena on July 1, 2022, and all of them have been written by Giles Pilbrow, storyboarded by Marion Benkaid-Kesba and directed by Samppa Kukkonen.
+The first six shorts have been released on Yle Areena on 1 July 2022 with the last five released on 4 November 2022, and all of them have been written by Giles Pilbrow, storyboarded by Marion Benkaid-Kesba and directed by Samppa Kukkonen.